Portfolio Optimization on Multivariate Regime Switching GARCH Model with Normal Tempered Stable Innovation: Introduction

 \section{Introduction}

 Empirical studies have found in the return of various financial instruments skewness and leptokurtotic—asymmetry, and higher peak around the mean with fat tails.
-Normal distribution has long been recognized as insufficient to accommodate these stylized fact, relying on which could drastically underestimate the tail risk of a portfolio.
-However, few has adequately incorporate this fact into modeling and decision-making.
-The $\alpha$-Stable distribution has been proposed to accommodate them.
-The lack of existence of moments of stable distributions could sometimes cause difficulties, to which tempered stable distribution presents a potential solution.
-The class of tempered stable distributions is derived from the $\alpha$-stable distribution by tempering tails.
-Recent findings from \cite{Kim2}, \cite{Kim4}, \cite{Kim5} use the normal tempered stable (NTS) distribution and successfully model the stock returns with high accuracy.
-As is pointed out, the above mentioned properties not only exist in raw returns but also in GARCH-filtered residuals of time series model.
-This motivates us to use multivariate NTS distribution to accommodate the asymmetry, interdependence, and fat tails of the joint innovations in our model.
-Other distributions like Pearson distribution and generalized hyperbolic distribution have also been proposed to this end, both having $\textit{t}$-distribution as a special case.
-The estimation on the degree of freedom parameter of $\textit{t}$-distribution in GARCH model is found to be unreliable.
-Study in \cite{Kim1} finds that normal and $\textit{t}$-distribution are rejected and NTS distribution is favored on the residuals of time series model.
-Another study in \cite{Shi} found that tempered stable distribution with exponential tempering is a better choice than $\textit{t}$ or GED distribution for innovation distribution of Markov-Regime-Switching (MRS) GARCH model..
-While generalized hyperbolic distribution is very flexible, it has 5 parameters which might create difficulty in estimation.
-NTS distribution has only 3 standardized parameters and is flexible enough to serve the purpose.
+Normal distribution has long been recognized as insufficient to accommodate these stylized facts, relying on which could drastically underestimate the tail risk of a portfolio.
+The $\alpha$-stable distribution is a candidate to incorporate this fact into decision-making, but its lack of finite moments could cause difficulties in modeling.
+The class of tempered stable distributions serves as a natural substitution, since it has finite moments while retaining many attractive properties of the $\alpha$-stable distribution.
+The class of tempered stable distributions is derived by tempering the tails of the $\alpha$-stable distribution (See \citeauthor{Koponen:1995} \citeyear{Koponen:1995}; \citeauthor{Boyarchenko_Levendorskii:2000} \citeyear{Boyarchenko_Levendorskii:2000}; and \citeauthor{CGMY:2002} \citeyear{CGMY:2002}), or from the time changed Brownian motion.
+Since \cite{Barndorff-Nielsen1} and \cite{Barndorff-Nielsen2} presented the normal tempered stable (NTS) distribution in finance using the time changed Brownian motion, it has been successfully applied for modeling the stock returns with high accuracy in literature including \cite{Kim2}, \cite{Kim4}, \cite{Kim5} and \cite{Kim6}.

+Deviation from normality exists not only in raw returns, but also in filtered innovations of time series models.
+Since the foundational work in \cite{Engle1} and \cite{Bollerslev}, GARCH model has been widely applied to model volatility.
+This motivates us to use NTS distribution to accommodate the asymmetry, interdependence, and fat tails of the innovations of GARCH models.
+Several studies have found NTS distribution to be more favorable than other candidates. \cite{Kim1} found that normal and $\textit{t}$-distribution are rejected as innovation of GARCH model in hypothesis testing. \cite{Shi} found that tempered stable distribution with exponential tempering yields better calibration of Markov Regime-Switching (MRS) GARCH model than $\textit{t}$ or generalized error distribution.
+Generalized hyperbolic distribution, while very flexible, has too many parameters for estimation.
+NTS distribution has only three standardized parameters and is flexible enough to serve the purpose.